amd/ZenDNN-pytorch-plugin/CONTRIBUTING.md

 The log levels have been discussed [here](README.md#42-zentorch-logs).

 # 6. Unit-testing
-Unit tests for Python are located in a script test_zentorch.py inside the test directory.
-It contains tests for all ops supported by zentorch, bf16 device support check and a few other tests.
+Unit tests for Python are located in a script `test_zentorch.py` inside the test directory.
+It contains tests for all ops supported by _zentorch_, bf16 device support check and a few other tests.
 The pre-requisites for running or adding new tests are the **expecttest** and **hypothesis** packages.
 To run the tests:
 ```bash
 python test/test_zentorch.py
 ```